 Free CPA BAR (Business Analysis & Reporting) Business Analysis Practice Questions

-Practice business analysis for the CPA BAR exam.
-Questions cover financial ratio analysis, cost-volume-profit analysis, budgeting and forecasting, variance analysis, and economic value added.
+Business analysis on the CPA BAR discipline exam covers financial ratio analysis, cost-volume-profit analysis, budgeting and forecasting techniques, variance analysis, and economic value added (EVA).
+BAR is the most general-purpose discipline section.

 Sample Questions